Hexagram 62: 小過

 promise, hope, opportunity; promising

 Preponderance of the Small.
 Success.
 Perseverance furthers.
 Small things may be done; great things should not be done.
-The flying bird brings the message: It is not well to strive upward, It is well to remain below.
+The flying bird brings the message: It is not well to strive upward, it is well to remain below.
 Extraordinary modesty and conscientiousness rewarded with success.

 Image